After repurchasing the total shares of the company, Estée Lauder is exporting M•A•C in China.

 Regarding market shares of the brand, it is impossible to know the figures about only China.
 Moreover, the brand now belongs to the American group Estée Lauder, thus this last one’s market shares will appear first.
 Indeed, Estée Lauder is a really popular brand in China.
 Besides, it is the first on Baidu’s rank of the best foreign brands in China.

 To conclude, the makeup brand M•A•C was set up in China after being repurchased by the American group Estée Lauder.
 Based on the already well-set reputation of the group, M•A•C succeed in creating a place for itself in the Chinese cosmetics market.
 Nevertheless, this reputation is limited since Chine beauty product consumers prefer dermo-cosmetics to makeup.
 It might be because of this reason that the brand is having a hard time imposing itself definitively within the Chinese cosmetics market.
-Plus, the huge beauty products competition from the neighboring country of China, South Korea is tarnishing European and foreign brands.
+Plus, the huge beauty products competition from the neighboring country of China, and South Korea is tarnishing European and foreign brands.

 If you want to know more about marketing in China, click here.